 Find out how to deal with garden waste in its many different forms, helping you avoid it cluttering your outdoor space.

-Prunings, clippings, trimmings and fallen organic debris are constant in the garden.
-From autumn leaf falls and windy days, to summer’s need for constant grass mowing and bush trimming.
-There are so many different types of waste, and it can become quite the unsightly mess in the garden.
+Prunings, clippings, trimmings, and fallen organic debris are constant in the garden.
+From autumn leaf falls and windy days to summer’s need for constant grass mowing and bush trimming.
+There are so many different types of waste, and it can become quite an unsightly mess in the garden.
 Some areas of the UK, like Cornwall, charge for garden waste collection.
-Other areas it might only come every fortnight, by which time your brown bin is overspilling.
+In other areas, it might only come every fortnight, by which time your brown bin is overspilling.

 It can be a real nuisance.

 Surely there’s a better way to deal with garden waste?

 Don’t worry, there is.
 We have a few here to help you get started: